 The Funds may lend securities to approved borrowers, including affiliates of the Funds' securities lending agent, State Street Bank and Trust Company ("State Street").
 Securities lending allows a Fund to retain ownership of the securities loaned and, at the same time, earn additional income.
 The borrower provides cash or non-cash collateral equal to at least 102% (105% for foreign securities) of the value of the securities loaned.
 Collateral is maintained by State Street on behalf of the Funds.
 Cash received as collateral through loan transactions is generally invested in shares of a money market fund.
 Investing this cash subjects that investment, as well as the securities loaned, to market appreciation or depreciation.
 Non-cash collateral consists of securities issued or guaranteed by the United States government or one of its agencies and cannot be re-hypothecated by the Funds.
 The Funds maintain the ability to vote or consent on proxy proposals involving material events affecting securities loaned.
-If the borrower defaults on its obligation to return the securities loaned or in gaining access to the collateral.
+If the borrower defaults on its obligation to return the securities loaned because of insolvency or other reasons, a Fund could experience delays and costs in recovering the securities loaned or in gaining access to the collateral.
 These delays and costs could be greater for foreign securities.
 If a Fund is not able to recover the securities loaned, the collateral may be sold and a replacement investment may be purchased in the market.
 The value of the collateral could decrease below the value of the replacement investment by the time the replacement investment is purchased.